nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 and $$b$$ is a scalar called bias.
 Another popular choice is the linear rectifier neuron with
 $$\sigma(z) = \max(0, z)$$.
+It is also known as rectified linear unit (ReLU).
 Note that activation function needs to be nonlinear function of the input $$z$$.
 Otherwise the layered structure of NN becomes futile since the composition of linear functions is still linear.